Are you in the US?

 Overnight & Dinner: Couiza

 Leaving Couiza, tap out a steady rhythm as the first half of today’s ride climbs up to the village of Camp sur l’Augly.
 A rolling descent with extensive southern views across to the High Pyrenees then weaves down to the village of Peyrepetuse, where you can take an optional and very rewarding ride up to Chateau de Peyrepetuse (built by the Kings of Aragon in the 11th century).
 From here, roll into the sleepy village of Cucugnan and head to the hotel terrace for an ice cool beer.

 Cycle: 50-65 km, ascent/descent: 650m+

-Today, you will cycle into French Catalunya, and the town of Thuir.
+Today you will cycle into French Catalunya and the town of Thuir.
 Shortly after leaving Cucugnan, Chateau Queribus is an optional climb with exceptional views, straddling the Aude and Pyrenean regions of the Languedoc.
-Descending amongst the vineyards of Thuir leaves plenty of time for one last climb to the picture postcard village of hill top village of Castelnou.
+Descending amongst the vineyards of Thuir leaves plenty of time for one last climb to the hill top village of Castelnou.